real-itu/Evocraft-py/README.md

 2. The first time you try to start the server a texfile eula.txt with be generated, you need to modifying its last line to `eula=true` to accept the Minecraft EULA.
 Now running `java -jar spongevanilla-1.12.2-7.3.0.jar` will start the server
 3. You should see a bunch of outputs including `[...
 INFO]: Listening on 5001`.
 This means it's working and the Minecraft server is ready for commands on port 5001.
+4. Useful commands that you can type in the runing server console:
+	- `defaultgamemode creative` to set the default mode to creative;
+	-  `setworldspawn x y z` to set the default player spawn point;
+	- `time set day` to set time to day;
+	- `/gamerule doDaylightCycle false` stop the day/night cycle;
+	- `gamemode creative <player name>` set creative mode for a specific player (sometimes the default isn't working);
+	- `teleport <player name> x y z` teleport a player to x,y,z coordinates.

 ### 3. Spawn blocks on the Minecraft server with Python